 This shows if your Roomba can handle hair with ease.
 Some models feature brushless extractors to prevent tangles and jams.
 For pet hair or your own hair, this is a useful feature.

 The top Roomba models have Carpet Boost.
 This technology automatically increases suction up to 10 times when it senses carpets and rugs for a much deeper cleaning.

 Your time is valuable, so let’s make this quick and simple.
-We’ve spend over seven weeks testing all Roomba models in detail to help you decide which Roomba to buy.
+We’ve spend over seven weeks researching all Roomba models in detail to help you decide which Roomba to buy.
 The result?
 Here are the two top choices that are ideal for most buyers: The best Roomba model and the top cheap Roomba.
-Both are great products, receiving high grades in this Roomba review.
+Both are great products.
 So simply pick the one that fits your budget and get ready for convenient, automatic home cleaning!

 What’s the best Roomba model?
 The answer is simple: It’s the brand new iRobot Roomba 980.
 It offers next-level, smart cleaning technology which lets it vacuum an entire level of your home by itself, recharging as needed until the job is done.
 It also includes iRobot’s most advanced HEPA air filters and even automatically detects carpets which it then deep cleans.
 The Roomba 980 also features a great, free app so that you can easily control and schedule it on the go.